 "We carried out a number of analyses to work out whether Sollasina was more closely related to sea cucumbers or sea urchins,” said Dr. Jeffrey Thompson, Royal Society Newton International Fellow at University College London and co-author of the research.
 “To our surprise, the results suggest it was an ancient sea cucumber.
 This helps us understand the changes that occurred during the early evolution of the group, which ultimately gave rise to the slug-like forms we see today."

-The research was published today in the Proceedings of the Royal Society B.
+The original research was published in the Proceedings of the Royal Society B.